kjfjose/Coursera_Capstone/README.md

 ![](RackMultipart20210319-4-1nh5dh6_html_53661b778b9ef81a.png)

-Figure 2 Plotted points in Folium map

 Since the coordinates have been collected, I was able to proceed to use the Foursquare API.
 A search radius of 3000 meters was used to return 1625 data points from each city&#39;s center.
 It is important to note that Foursquare does not directly return the main category (named &#39;Short Category&#39; in the table) a venue is classified under.

-Table 2 NCR\_venue Data Frame with data from Foursquare

 ![](RackMultipart20210319-4-1nh5dh6_html_c360de51c0b5172e.png)